-Details of the habitat surrounding monitored nests where foraging occurs is given for the first time in this report.
-Habitat recording followed the standardised methods developed by the British Trust for Ornithology (BTO) for their ringing and nest recording schemes.
+Details of the habitat surrounding monitored nests where foraging occurs is provided, using the standardised methods of habitat recording developed by the British Trust for Ornithology (BTO) for their ringing and nest recording schemes.

 Figure 1.
-A map of England showing the locations of the 10 kilometre squares in each of the five Regions containing the barn owl nest sites surveyed in 2018.
-The location of the barn owls obtained by CEH for the CRRU liver residue analysis survey in the same year are also presented (red circles).
-[We gratefully acknowledge the kind cooperation of CEH for the provision of the latter information.]
+A map of England showing the locations of the 10 kilometre squares in each of the five Regions containing the barn owl nest sites surveyed for BOMS in 2019.
+The location of the barn owls obtained by UKCEH for the CRRU liver residue analysis survey in the same year are also presented (red circles).
+[We gratefully acknowledge the kind co-operation of UKCEH for the provision of the latter information.]

-[Region1 (N) = pink; Region 2 (E) = purple; Region 3 (C) = yellow;
+[Region1 (N) = pink; Region 2 (E) = purple; Region 3 (C) = yellow; Region 4 (SE) = blue; Region 5 (Midlands) = green]